moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Flow Directionality

-Media should be able to flow in either direction from client to server or vice-versa, either individually or concurrently.
+Media should be able to flow in either direction from client to server or vice-versa, either individually or concurrently but should only be negotiated at the start of the session.

 ## WebTransport